Skip to main content

 This section is non-normative

 The establishment of various industry networks, such as Catena-X, has significantly increased the need for data standards across the entire automotive value chain.
-To promote industry-wide, international data exchange and facilitate networking between OEMs, suppliers, customers, and industrial partners, it is essential to define and introduce a cross-industry standard for the provisioning, exchanging and maintenance, of company certificates.
+To promote industry-wide, international data exchange and facilitate networking between OEMs, suppliersSupplier In the context of OSim, the producer of goods., customersCustomer In the context of OSim, the receiver of produced goods from a supplier., and industrial partners, it is essential to define and introduce a cross-industry standard for the provisioning, exchanging and maintenance, of company certificates.
 This standard ensures interoperability and data sovereignty, while also increasing trust in certificates.

-By implementing this standard, companies can streamline the process of managing and exchanging certificates, reducing the burden of maintaining multiple certificates for different customers.
+By implementing this standard, companies can streamline the process of managing and exchanging certificates, reducing the burden of maintaining multiple certificates for different customersCustomer In the context of OSim, the receiver of produced goods from a supplier..
 Additionally, the standard ensures that certificates are exchanged in a secure and reliable manner, enhancing trust and confidence in the data exchange process.
 Overall, the introduction of a cross-industry standard for company certificates is a crucial step towards achieving seamless and secure data exchange across the automotive industry.

 All submodels in Catena-X are managed in the Tractus-X GitHub repository.
 A data model is requested and exchanged via Catena-X using an Dataspace Connector (CX-0018 Dataspace Connectivity), which is a separate Catena-X standard.